-Channel 4 Online Competitions & Online Votes Internal Good Practice Guidelines
+Channel 4 Online Competitions & Online Votes Good Practice Guidelines

 A competition is any service or arrangement where a prize is awarded.
 The basic principles underpinning any Channel 4 competition are:-

 Fairness – all entrants must be treated fairly and equally.
 For example, winners must be picked after the closing of the competition and not before.
-Unless location has been restricted in the competition rules, winners should not be selected based on where they live.
-Nor should the winner be selected on the basis of any other criteria apart from those specified in the competition rules as the basis for selection, or randomly if that is the basis for selection of the winner.
+Winners should not be selected on the basis of any criteria apart from those specified in the competition rules as the basis for selection, or randomly if that is the basis for selection of the winner.

 These guidelines apply to the following types of competitions ("Competitions"):